 - Once those determinations have produced results, we will define what policies would require creation or modification to bring them into line with the legal requirements.

-- The policies will then be created on company’s corporate document template and submitted for their approval.
+- The policies will then be created on the company’s corporate document template and submitted for their approval.
 These documents will contain all the necessary language to translate the legal wording into policy language.

-- As regards the matter of “style” or similar nuances wanted: the policies will be, when presented, in a draft form for Company members to review and comment.
+- As regards the matter of “style” or similar nuances wanted: the policies will be, when presented, in a draft form for Company members to review and comment on.
 We assume at this point there may come questions on style and content, and we will be presenting the documents expressly for this purpose.
 These we will gather and edit the documents in accordance with the expressed desires and requested changes.

-- The final deliverables will be the policy documents required to establish a firm basis for operating compliantly when collecting, using and disclosing PHI/IIHI/ePHI/PII.
+- The final deliverables will be the policy documents required to establish a firm basis for operating compliantly when collecting, using, and disclosing PHI/IIHI/ePHI/PII.

 - An “Executive Brief” on the phone that shall address the reasonable and appropriate steps that the organization must take in order to achieve policy and procedure requirements

 - Set of policies that address the reasonable and appropriate safeguards for compliance.